Week 4. Embedded programming¶

 Group Assignment¶

-During this week, we completed a group assignment related to microcontroller programming.
-The goal of the week was to understand how a microcontroller works, how to write and upload a program, and to study the operation of input and output pins.
-We studied different types of microcontrollers ՝(Arduino and RP2040)՝ and their main features.
+This week we completed a group assignment related to microcontroller programming.
+The goal of the week was to understand how a microcontroller works, how to write and upload a program, and how to study the operation of input and output pins.

 Individual Assignment¶